Great Polish Map of Scotland: Restoration

-After the sale of the hotel in 1985, parts of the map deteriorated slowly over the years and, while it remains generally substantial, some of the concrete is now in a fragile and ruinous condition.
-In 2010, a group of volunteers calling themselves Mapa Scotland was formed which secured category B listed for the map from Historic Scotland in 2012 and aims to restore it to its original condition while promoting it as a heritage monument, educational resource and visitor attraction.
+After the sale of the hotel in 1985, parts of the map deteriorated slowly over the years due to vegetation growth, root and frost damage and water supply blockage.
+The apparently abandoned and forgotten map had all but disappeared under subsequent hotel ownership.
+The map was superficially restored in the 1990's as part of a promotion campaign for Scottish local government re-organisation.
+Further decay continued.
+In 2010, a group of volunteers formed a charity, Mapa Scotland SCIO.
+The charity secured Category B historic monument status for the map.
+The charity was to restore it to its original condition whilst promoting it as a heritage monument, educational resource and visitor attraction.
 In 2012, they obtained a £20,000 grant from the Heritage Lottery Fund, on the proviso they match this figure with funding from other sources and guarantee public access to the map.
 The matched funding was secured in 2013 thanks to grants from the Barony Castle Hotel, Borders Council and others.

 The then Polish Consul General in Scotland, Tomasz Trafas, brother of Professor Trafas, said in a newspaper interview that the map is "a rare symbol of the broader heritage and a symbol of the cultural links between Poland and Scotland since the 16th century that is worth preserving for the benefit of the local community and wider nation".

 In May 2012, the MSP for Midlothian South, Tweeddale and Lauderdale, Christine Grahame, proposed a parliamentary motion (which was debated in September 2012) that the Scottish Parliament should recognise "the historic significance of The Great Polish Map of Scotland" and support the project.

 Restoration works commenced in February 2014 and included the installation of a new safety fence, repair and re-rendering of the pit walls, installation of new coping stones, removal of debris, replacement of underground pipework, replacement of foundations and damaged concrete surface and construction of a new viewing tower.
 The surface of the map was then painted and the restoration completed in December 2017.
 The restored map was formally re-opened to the public on 12 April 2018.

+The 10 year lease held by the charity Mapa Scotland was relinquished to Barony Castle Hotel LLP on 30 June 2023.
+This change transferred full ownership of the map back to the landowner.
+The listed structure status of the map places maintenance responsibility on the owner.
+Mapa Scotland provided the owner with comprehensive maintenance instructions.